-- c) If for some reason a general recall is necessary, this will be indicated to competitors and Judges by a red pyrotechnic.
-A recall is, except in dangerous situations, allowed only up to the beginning of a programme. - 1.4.6.2.
-A competitor must signal the start and finish of each programme, and any interruption, by distinctly dipping the wing three (3) times immediately one after the other by more than 45 degrees.

-The aircraft may start and/or finish the wing dips either inside or outside the aerobatic zone.
+- a) A competitor must signal the start and finish of each programme, and any interruption, by distinctly dipping the wing three (3) times immediately one after the other by more than 45 degrees.
+For timing purposes the programme is deemed to start on the return of the wings to level after the third wing dip; and is deemed to finish on their return to level after the first of the final wing dips. - b) The aircraft may start and/or finish the wing dips either inside or outside the aerobatic zone.
 They may be in normal or inverted flight or a horizontal, climbing or descending path.
 If the first figure in a programme begins in inverted flight, all wing dips must be performed in inverted flight.
 The competitor may change his flight attitude from normal to inverted only by a half roll prior to the first wing dip.
-The return of wings to 'level' therefore does not necessarily refer to the aircraft being 'in level flight'.

-A horizontal flightpath is required at the start of the first figure.
+The return of wings to 'level' therefore does not necessarily refer to the aircraft being 'in level flight'. - c) A horizontal flightpath is required at the start of the first figure.
 This horizontal may be started inside the aerobatic zone or, provided that it is clearly seen to continue inside, it may be started outside the zone.